-PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934 (Amendment No.1)
+PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934

-Filed by the Registrant ☑

-Filed by a Party other than the Registrant□ Check the appropriate box:

-Preliminary Proxy Statement

-□ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-Definitive Proxy Statement

-Definitive Additional Materials

-□ Soliciting Material Pursuant to Section 240.14a-12

-HEAT BIOLOGICS, INC.

-(Name of Registrant as Specified in Its Charter)

-(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

-Payment of Filing Fee (check the appropriate box):

-☑ No fee required.

-□ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-(1) Title of each class of securities to which transaction applies:

-(2) Aggregate number of securities to which transaction applies:

-(3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined):

-(4) Proposed maximum aggregate value of transaction:

-(5) Total fee paid:

-□ Fee paid previously with preliminary materials.
+File ed by the Registrant ☑ File ed by a Party other than the Registrant □ Che eck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) $\overline{\mathbf{V}}$ Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-12 Heat Biologics HEAT BIOLOGICS, INC. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Pay ment of Filing Fee (check the appropriate box): No fee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials.
 Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-(1) Amount Previously Paid:

-(2) Form, Schedule or Registration Statement No.:

-(3) Filing Party:

-(4) Date Filed:
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

-Explanatory Note:

-This Amendment No. 1 (this "Amendment No. 1") to the Definitive Proxy Statement that was filed with the Securities and Exchange Commission on July 27, 2020 (the "Original Filing") amends and restates the Original Filing to reflect the issuance on July 28, 2020 of an option to purchase 2,000,000 shares of our common stock under our 2018 Stock Incentive Plan (the "2018 Plan") as partial fulfillment of a contractual obligation with respect to a milestone which has been met and our intent with respect to future issuances under the 2018 Plan resulting from such obligation.

-July 29, 2020
+July 27, 2020